 Varsity Heavyweight Coach: Austin Craig

 Austin began rowing at the University of Delaware in the fall of 2013.
 As a walk-on novice, he quickly improved and moved into the 1F by the end of the fall season where he stayed until joining the Varsity 8 for the ACRA Championship Regatta.
-Throughout his four-year career at Delaware he experienced much success, coming out victorious in majority of duel races and medaling in a multitude of regattas including twice at both the Head of the Charles and Dad Vails.
+Throughout his four-year career at Delaware, he experienced much success, coming out victorious in the majority of duel races and medaling in a multitude of regattas including twice at both the Head of the Charles and Dad Vails.
 As a rower, Austin was well respected and was named team Vice President and co-captain in his senior season.
 He was also named Most Valuable Oarsman twice and given 110% Effort honors four times by his peers and coaches.

 After graduating from UD in the Spring of 2017 with a degree in Marine Biology, Austin attained a job in Wilmington.
-Being in the area for work, he has elected to assist in coaching the team for which he rowed.
+Being in the local area for work, he has elected to assist in coaching the team for which he rowed.
 For the 2018-2019 season he was promoted to head coach of the heavyweight program.
 Austin hopes to instill his work ethic in current athletes, provide technical guidance, and use his training knowledge to help the team become physically prepared to compete at the highest level.
 He looks forward to “bridging the gap” between Heavyweight coaching regimes and mentoring the next generation of UD rowers.